lfdelzam/Degprimer_design/README.md

   "gff_file": "/absolute/path/to/gff_with_selected_gene_annotation.gff", -- if file doesn't exits, it will be generated using "tar_gff_files" --

-  "tar_file_genomes", "NCBI_gene_name", and this field cannot be empty (path required). "no required if "gene_sequences" provided --

   "gene_sequences": "/absolute/path/to/gene_sequeneces.fna",  -- if not provided it will be generated using "tar_gff_files", "tar_file_genomes", and "gff_file" --

   "file_suffix_name": "your option",